Club of Rome: 1974–present

 In searching for a common enemy against whom we can unite, we came up with the idea that pollution, the threat of global warming, water shortages, famine and the like, would fit the bill.
 In their totality and their interactions these phenomena do constitute a common threat which must be confronted by everyone together.
 But in designating these dangers as the enemy, we fall into the trap, which we have already warned readers about, namely mistaking symptoms for causes.
 All these dangers are caused by human intervention in natural processes, and it is only through changed attitudes and behaviour that they can be overcome.
 The real enemy then is humanity itself.

 In 2001, the Club of Rome established a think tank, called tt30, consisting of about 30 men and women, ages 25–35.
 It aimed to identify problems in the world and suggest approaches to addressing them, from the perspective of youth.

 In 2008, the club moved its headquarters from Hamburg to Winterthur in Switzerland.

 In 2018, the Club of Rome appointed its first female co-presidents.
 The same year, co-presidents Ernst Ulrich von Weizsäcker and Anders Wijkman collaborated with over 30 members to publish "Come On!
 Capitalism, Short-termism, Population and the Destruction of the Planet".
 This publication advocated for profound changes in the interactions between governments, businesses, financial systems, innovators, and families to foster sustainable planetary stewardship.

-Four years later, in 2022, the Club of Rome introduced "Earth for All: A Survival Guide for Humanity", released fifty years after the pioneering "Limits to Growth".
-This new publication, unveiled at events including the closing of the New York Stock Exchange, stems from the Earth4All initiative—a collaborative effort among institutions such as the Potsdam Institute for Climate Impact Research and the Stockholm Resilience Centre.